-It’s a while since Ronnie had been on a date and the nerves had begun to kick in.
+It’d been a while since Ronnie had been on a date and the nerves had begun to kick in.
 He’d been talking to Ashley for quite a while online and more recently via text.
 She was a single mother who was easy going and most importantly, she seemed to like him.

 He didn’t mind that she had a kid but they made him nervous.
 He’d cross that bridge if he came to it.